 Dog owners can keep their dog safe by looking out for the below when hiking with dogs:

 Other trail users: you may run into other hikers, cyclists, or horseback riders on the trail.
 Be aware of trail etiquette and make sure your dog is comfortable in those situations.
 If unleashed, clip the leash on when passing others.
 Some humans might not be comfortable around animals.

 Wild animals: It’s possible you may run into other wildlife on the trail like deer, birds, rabbits, snakes, insects, or even coyotes.
 Some are more dangerous than others.
 Be sure to stay on the trail and have control of your dog to keep them from chasing any critters.
 This is for the safety of the other wildlife as well as your dog.

-Wild plants: Just like there can be dangerous wildlife, there can be dangerous plants like foxtails.
+Wild plants: Just like there can be dangerous wildlife, there can be dangerous plants like poison ivy, burrs, and foxtails.
 Make sure your dog stays on the trail and doesn’t lick or eat any plants.